 There are 35 aiprorts in Uganda with one international airport; Entebbe international airport which is located in the southwestern part of kampala.
 The second international airport is Hoima international airport.
 Other airports include: Adjumani airport, arua airport, Bugungu airport, Bundibugyo airport, Fortportal airport, Gulu airport, Jinja airport, Kabale airport, Kajjansi airfield, Kakira airport, Kasenyi airport, Kasese airport, Kidepo airport, Kihihi airport, Kisoro airport, Kitgum airport, Kotido airport, lira airport, Masindi airport etc. The international airports help to bridge a gap between Uganda and other African countries, Europe and Asia.
 Entebbe airport hit 1.53 million passengers in 2017 and 8% more in the next years.
 Uganda has also gone ahead to improve its air transportation system through the introduction of Uganda Airline in 2021 with one airbus and 2 bombardier planes.

 The Uganda tourism board is responsible for maintaining information pertaining to tourism in Uganda.
-Tourism in Uganda is focused on Uganda’s land scape and wildlife where the main attractions in Uganda are photo safaris through the different game parks and game reserves.
+Tourism is focused on Uganda’s land scape and wildlife where the main attractions in Uganda are photo safaris through the different game parks and game reserves.
 Main attractions I Uganda include ; gorilla safaris, cultural sites of Uganda, chimpanzees, Nile river, water rafting, silver and golden back monkeys, wildlife at large, bird species, butterfly species and Uganda’s landscapes ranging from snowcapped mountain Rwenzori and the great rift valley.

 A number of 10 national parks and game reserves putting Uganda on the market are rich in different wild species.
 These national parks are distributed indifferent parts of the country with Murchison falls as the biggest and Semuliki national park as the smallest.
 Murchison falls national park is the largest national park seated on approximately 3893 square kilo meters and bisected by the Victoria Nile from east to west for a distance of 115 km.